nodejs/node/doc/api/url.md

 const myURL = new URL('https://測試');
 // https://xn--g6w251d/
 ```

-This feature is only available if the `node` executable was compiled with
-[ICU][] enabled.
-If not, the domain names are passed through unchanged.

 In cases where it is not known in advance if `input` is an absolute URL
 and a `base` is provided, it is advised to validate that the `origin` of